What’s the career outlook for Master of Nursing graduates?

 • person-centred strategies

-With 1 in 6 people expected to be over 65 years old by 2050, this specialisation is crucial to ensure that patients thrive in older age.
+With one in six people expected to be over 65 years old by 2050, this specialisation is crucial to ensure that patients thrive in older age.
 While preparing for the unknown can be daunting, this degree can place you in a good position to respond to emerging challenges.

 Nursing informatics